fbpx

 Do you want to build strong bonds with your children?
 Do you want your children to know they can depend on you?
 Here are some suggestions for how to nurture your relationship with your children and strengthen the bond between you.

-Don’t laugh at me, but sometimes I imagine what my relationship will be like with my daughters when they’re older.
+Don’t laugh at me, but sometimes I imagine what my relationship with my daughters will be like when they’re older.

 What will they be like when they’re 12, 16, 18, 26?
-Will we butt heads or will we have a close relationship?
+Will we butt heads, or will we have a close relationship?
 I wonder about our connection and if they will feel like they can count on me.

 Listening.